RESP investments: timing is everything

 Monitoring your education savings once a year is ideal, as different investments may have grown or declined in value over that time and changed your portfolio’s asset allocation.
 We can help rebalance your RESP if that happens, so you are not taking on more risk than you are comfortable with, or falling short of your goal.

-Speak with a Financial Advisor today about how to monitor your program to ensure your education savings are on track!
+Maximize the potential of your child’s RESP today by speaking with a financial specialist about how to monitor your program to ensure your education savings are on track.